ali-rezaei-dev/ali-rezaei-dev/README.md

 - 👋 Hi, I’m @ali-rezaei-dev
 - 👀 I’m interested in C#, Python and JavaScript
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning JavaScript
 - 📫 How to reach me: ali.rezaei.developer@gmail.com
+- 🐱‍👤 Currently I'm looking for a good front-end developer

 <!---
 ali-rezaei-dev/ali-rezaei-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.